-- ISO/IEC 17025 provides guidance for testing and calibration laboratories.
+ISO/IEC 17025 provides guidance for testing and calibration laboratories.
 Standard 17043 provides the general requirements for proficiency testing.
-ALS Environmental (Kelso, Washington), Benton-Franklin Health District Laboratory, an in-house laboratory on the PNNL Sequim Campus, and Spectra Laboratories (Port Orchard, Washington) are evaluated suppliers and use an ISO/IEC 17043 accredited proficiency testing company. - ALS Environmental is an accredited laboratory (WAC 173-50) certified by the Washington State Department of Ecology as a testing laboratory through July 8, 2022, at which time the scope of their accreditation will be re-evaluated.
-ALS also was accredited by Perry Johnson Laboratory Accreditation, Inc., as being certified to the ISO/IEC 17025:2017 standard, the DoD Environmental Laboratory Accreditation Program for ISO/IEC 17025:2017, and the DoD Quality Systems Manual Version 5.3 on
+ALS Environmental (Kelso, Washington), Benton-Franklin Health District Laboratory, and Spectra Laboratories (Port Orchard, Washington) are evaluated suppliers and use an ISO/IEC 17043 accredited proficiency testing company.

-July 10, 2020; this accreditation expires on June 10, 2022.
+ALS Environmental is an accredited laboratory (WAC 173-50) certified by the Washington State Department of Ecology.
+The laboratories certification (Accreditation ID: C544-22) was updated on July 9, 2022, and expires on July 8, 2023, at which time the scope of their accreditation will be reevaluated.
+ALS also was accredited by Perry Johnson Laboratory Accreditation, Inc., as being certified to the ISO/IEC 17025:2017 standard, the DoD Environmental Laboratory Accreditation Program for ISO/IEC 17025:2017, and the DoD Quality Systems Manual Version 5.4 on July 11, 2022; this accreditation expires on July 11, 2024.
 Spectra Labs and the Benton-Franklin Health District Laboratory also are accredited by the Washington State Department of Ecology to WAC 173-50 ("Accreditation of Environmental Laboratories") and WAC 246-290 ("Group A Public Water Supplies") criteria.
-These accreditations are renewed annually; Spectra Labs accreditation expires October 23, 2022, and the Benton-Franklin Health District accreditation expires August 23, 2022.
-The in-house laboratory on the PNNL Sequim Campus is nationally accredited by the New Jersey Department of Environmental Protection to perform certain analytical methods with TNI requirements until June 30, 2022, and with guidance from EPA QA/R-5, EPA Quality Requirements for Quality Assurance Project Plans (EPA 2001).
-The PNNL Sequim Campus maintained its accreditation with Washington State Department of Ecology, which is applicable until October 23, 2022.
-Implementation of the policies and requirements are specified in the PNNL Marine Sciences Laboratory Quality Assurance Management Plan (PNNL 2016), and detailed methodologies and practices are further defined in project standard operating procedures and project management documents.
+These accreditations are renewed annually; Spectra Labs accreditation (Accreditation ID: C594-22) was revised on September 28, 2022, and expires September 27, 2023, and the Benton-Franklin Health District accreditation ID: H408-22) was revised on August 24, 2022, and expires August 23, 2023.